 Suitably fired up by some final words from BIR Treasurer Kurt Frost, the gathered crew then launched into spirited fundraising, skillfully led by auctioneers Kevin Joyce and Martha Enson.
 Attendees bid excitedly on items that included one-of-a-kind experiences, gift packages from local businesses, and a coffee table constructed from the hull of a classic all-wood Pocock rowing shell.

 Within the subsequent paddle call came the evening’s best spontaneous moment, when Sue Pocock rose to her feet and delivered an unexpected speech of thanks for all who attended.
 She thanked the BIR community for their generosity in contributing to the creation of the West Sound’s first permanent rowing center, a facility that will bear the name and further the goals of her late husband.

 “Stan would be so humbled by your love and appreciation of both the craftsmanship and beauty of the shells he built, and your support of his dream of enriching lives through the sport of rowing.”

 After that emotional crescendo, there was only one way to recover and conclude a memorable night: with dessert, as delivered by a designated dasher from each of the tables and some warm closing words from McComb.

 That just leaves one final question: How much did Dream Big 2018 raise towards the rowing center’s completion?
-The current total is already above $140,000 – not including matching funds – and still climbing .
-Gifts are still coming in, so stand by for the reveal of our final total in early December.
+The answer is both amazing and incredibly generous: $150,000.

 Thank you to our wonderful BIR community for making Dream Big 2018 a huge success.
 Keep Dreaming Big everyone, and see you next year!